 The crier soon came, leading that man of song

-The passage describes the entrance of Demodokos, the minstrel.
+The passage describes the entrance of Demodocus, the aoidos, or singer of poetry.
 Demodokos, in payment for his soul’s vision of truth, has given his earthly sight.
 This idea is fascinating to me and relates the burden of truth on those who can reach it.
 Compare, as Hexter begins to do, the blind Demodokos with Milton, Beethoven, Keats, and — might I suggest — Stephen Hawking; these are some of the world’s greatest artists — all of them had some sort of infirmity that either the result, as in the quotation above, of their vision of the Truth, or their infirmity gave them the ability to touch the mind of God.
 Odysseus later states:

 “All men owe honor to the poets — honor

 Indeed, the poet is the one who attempts to translate the ineffable.
 I am reminded of a scene in Robert Zemeckis’ film Contact, where Arroway is floating before the indescribable brilliance of a galaxy that is deafening in its silence; with tears in her eyes, she states: “They should have sent a poet.”
 It is the poet, as Dante depicts in La commedia, that can attempt to relate standing in the presence of God, but even he falls short.

 Arjuna, the hero in the Indian epic the Bhagavad-Gita, asks Vishnu’s avatar Krishna for a glimpse of his true form.
 The god answers that even a glimpse of the tiniest part would be enough to burn the body of the warrior.
 We humans are, unfortunately, limited by our senses and our small minds.
 Yet, the poet — one who has glimpsed a manifestation of the Truth — may be humanity’s best interlocutor to the truth.